AdobeDocs/experience-platform.fr-FR/help/ingestion/batch-ingestion/overview.md

 translation-type: tm+mt
 source-git-commit: 8c94d3631296c1c3cc97501ccf1a3ed995ec3cab
 workflow-type: tm+mt
-source-wordcount: '1196'
+source-wordcount: '1193'
-ht-degree: 80%
+ht-degree: 85%

 ---

-# [!DNL Batch Ingestion]aperçu
+# [!DNL Batch Ingestion] présentation

 The [!DNL Batch Ingestion] API allows you to ingest data into Adobe Experience Platform as batch files.
 Data being ingested can be the profile data from a flat file in a CRM system (such as a parquet file), or data that conforms to a known schema in the [!DNL Experience Data Model] (XDM) registry.